-Jeffrey L. Karoly (BSc, ACA), Chief Financial Officer, United Kingdom - Mr. Karoly has degree in Geology from the University of Bristol and is a Chartered Accountant with over 15 years of experience in the mining industry.
-He was with Minorco/Anglo American from 1997 to 2007 in a variety of finance/corporate finance functions in the UK, Brazil, South Africa and France and from 2008 to 2010 was Chief Financial Officer of South American Ferro Metals, which listed in 2010 on the ASX.
-From 2010 to 2016 he was the Chief Financial Officer and Company Secretary of AIM and TSX listed Horizonte Minerals Plc (AIM/TSX: HZM).
-He was CFO of Altus Strategies plc (AIM: ALS)at the time of its listing on AIM in 2017 and is also CFO of Rupert Resources (TSX-V: RUP).
+Jeffrey L. Karoly (BSc, ACA), Chief Financial Officer, United Kingdom - Mr. Karoly has degree in Geology from the University of Bristol and is a Chartered Accountant with over 20 years of experience in the mining industry.
+He was with Minorco/Anglo American for 11 years in a variety of finance/corporate finance functions in the UK, Brazil, South Africa and France and subsequently was Chief Financial Officer of South American Ferro Metals, which listed in 2010 on the ASX and subsquently he was the Chief Financial Officer and Company Secretary of AIM and TSX listed Horizonte Minerals Plc (AIM/TSX: HZM).
+He was CFO of Altus Strategies plc (AIM: ALS) at the time of its listing on AIM in 2017 and is also CFO of Rupert Resources (TSX-V: RUP).
 Mr. Karoly started his career at Coopers & Lybrand and speaks French and Portuguese.